puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/mysql.md

 {% endtask %}

-Go back to your `site.pp` manifest and include the `mysql::server::account_security` class.
+Go back to your `site.pp` manifest and include the `mysql::server::account_security` class in the default node.
 Remember, you don't need to pass any parameters to this class, so a simple `include` statement will work in place of a parameterized class declaration.
+Also remember the `puppet parser validate` step to make sure that you have done that properly.

-Trigger a Puppet run, and you will see notices indicating that the test database and two users have been removed:
+Trigger a Puppet run, i.e. `puppet agent -t`, and you will see notices indicating that the test database and two users have been removed:

     Notice: